praveencyber21/KrishBik/README.md

 * Navigate to the booking page.
 * Select the type of service required, preferred date, and time.

+**4.User access:**

+* See the status of his booking.
+* Receive an email as soon as his booking is ready for delivery.

+##  Admin usage
+**1. Admin login:**

+* Log in to admin account using admin credentials.

+**2. Admin access:**

+* View a list of all bookings (pendings, ready for delivery and completed).
+* Mark a booking as ready for delivery.
+* Mark a booking as completed.
+* Receive an email whenever a booking is made.

 ## Contributing
   Contributions are welcome!
 If you find any bugs or want to improve the application, feel free to open an issue or submit a pull request.